As we face the ongoing impact of the coronavirus pandemic, the CIPD is collating and publishing updated resources to support your response

 With so much disruption from the pandemic, people’s expectations around work, how they fulfil their role, and how they reconcile work and domestic responsibilities may have changed dramatically.
 This is an ideal time for employers to think more creatively about effective ways of working, and harness more agile and flexible working practices to meet individuals’ changing expectations.
 A flexible approach could help employers develop more effective people management practices, resulting in improved productivity.
 Employees may be required to review existing or produce new policies on flexible working; you can refer to the CIPD’s flexible working page for advice on improving flexible working while maintaining team cultures.

 When home working is not possible the CIPD recommends three key tests before bringing people back to the workplace: is it essential; is it sufficiently safe; and is it mutually agreed?
 Many factors must be considered, including the size and nature of the workplace, the number of vulnerable staff or those who live with vulnerable people, caring responsibilities, public transport dependency, as well as local and wider outbreaks.
-So, an employer with a large premises and car park may be able to fully implement social distancing and minimise employees’ local transport use, while an employer with smaller premises may feel social distancing is impossible in the workplace.Employers can use their coronavirus specific risk assessments to assist in their decision-making process, considering the factors referred to above, including the feasibility of implementing social distancing and local outbreaks (if any).
+So, an employer with a large premises and car park may be able to fully implement social distancing and minimise employees’ local transport use, while an employer with smaller premises may feel social distancing is impossible in the workplace.Employers can use their Coronavirus specific risk assessments (a template risk assessment form is available from HR-inform) to assist in their decision-making process, considering the factors referred to above, including the feasibility of implementing social distancing and local outbreaks (if any).
 As employers with workforces that cannot work from home have found, adapting premises to accommodate all staff returning on a socially distanced basis is highly challenging.

 Some employers may decide to remain completely closed with staff on furlough while the scheme is in operation.
 When the scheme ends employers will need to consider other options.